Advent of Autonodyne

 Systems/flight testing engineer Matt.
 P prepares a quad-copter and land drone for autonomy testing in the technology lab at Autonodyne headquarters in Boston’s Seaport District.

-Autonodyne was recognized as one of the “largest robotics companies” in the state by the Boston Business Journal in 2020.
+Autonodyne was recognized as one of the “largest robotics companies” in the state by the Boston Business Journal in 2020 and 2021.

 Our senior staff has decades of experience in the development of advanced software, fielding products, and operating vehicles for these kinds of products.
 The CEO is a 28-year veteran of flying fighter attack aircraft for the US Air Force, has several degrees in engineering, is a holder of several patents, and has run engineering organizations since the mid-90’s.
 Our Chairman has founded several very successful software-focused companies.
 Our Vice President of R&D is also a veteran air force pilot and served as a Professor in Computer Science and Artificial Intelligence at the University level.
 Our Operations and Business Development teams are led by two Air Force veterans who have spent their entire careers in operating and commanding remotely piloted aircraft systems.
 Our Engineering teams are led by young engineers who are experts in their fields.

 We are focused on bringing smart automation, autonomy, and artificial intelligence to bear to enhance capabilities we all think are important and to create new capabilities that were not previously possible.
 To us, this applies equally across the defense, public safety, and the private/civil markets.